rdunker/MusicNotation/packages/MusicNotation-Graphics.package/MNKeySignatureMorph.class/README.md

-I am a MNSymbolMorph used to display
+I am an MNSymbolMorph used to display

 Instance Variables
 	key:		<Object>